-A Professional Wetland Scientist certification from the Society of Wetland Scientists; or
+A Professional Wetland Scientist certification from the Society of Wetland Scientists Professional Certification Program; or

-B.S. or B.A., or equivalent degree in biology, botany, environmental studies, fisheries, soil science, wildlife, agriculture or related field; two years of related work experience; and minimum of one-year experience delineating wetlands using the 1987 U.S. Army Corps of Engineers (Corps) Wetlands Delineation Manual and supporting guidance, and preparing wetland reports and mitigation plans; or
+B.S. or B.A., or equivalent degree in biology, botany, environmental studies, fisheries, soil science, wildlife, agriculture or related field; two years of related work experience; and minimum of one-year experience delineating wetlands using the 1987 U.S. Army Corps of Engineers (Corps) Wetlands Delineation Manual, the Western Mountain, Valleys and Coast regional Supplement and supporting guidance; and preparing wetland reports permits, and mitigation plans; or

-Four years of related work experience and training; minimum of two years' experience delineating wetlands using the 1987 Corps Manual and supporting guidance, and preparing wetland reports, and mitigation plans.
+Four years of related work experience and training; minimum of two years' experience delineating wetlands using the 1987 Corps Manual, the Western Mountain, Valleys and Coast regional Supplement and supporting guidance; and preparing wetland reports, permits, and mitigation plans.